-A Branford, Connecticut, native, music has always been a magnet for Willie Dornfeld.
-He studied with New England’s in-demand drummer Ric Hadad and spent countless hours of time in deep connection practicing, performing, and venturing through rock, blues, and funk with some his favorite buddies in early years.
+Starting off with being glued to the radio and making some sweet mix tapes, music has always been a magnet for Branford, Connecticut, native, Willie Dornfeld.
+In early years he studied with Ric Hadad, an active performer and teacher around New England, and spent countless hours of time in deep connection practicing, performing, and venturing through rock, blues, and funk with some his favorite Branford buddies.
 While resonating with rock and blues, he was also growing in his love of and skills in jazz.
-Willie headed to Colorado and studied with Mike Marlier, Paul Romaine, and John Kinzie earning his Bachelor of Music degree in Jazz Studies Performance from the University of Denver.
-Willie has played in numerous venues and theatres throughout Colorado, traveling up and down the front range, playing in mountain ski towns, and logging studio time.
+Earning his Bachelor of Music degree in Jazz Studies Performance from the University of Denver, Willie studied with Denver greats Mike Marlier, Paul Romaine, and Colorado Symphony principal percussionist, John Kinzie.
+Willie’s passion for music has continued to thrive over the years with regular live performances, composition, and continual pursuit of the art.

-Big Brooklyn is actually named after a cliff on an inactive granite quarry in Branford where Willie and his friends spent many hours swimming while growing up.
+Big Brooklyn is named after a cliff on an inactive granite quarry in Branford where Willie and his friends spent many hours swimming while growing up.
 And, yes, it was big!
-The Colorado-based band began to take shape as Willie and Melody were joined by other fantastic musicians.
-Tenor sax player Luke Soasey joined them first, an amazing student of sax, well-versed in jazz, and an active performer.
-Luke studied with many teachers, including John Gross, Rob Scheps, Charley Gray, Darrell Grant, Allan Jones, Bob Mover, David Valdez, David Friesen, Stefon Harris, among others.
-Aaron Summerfield joined next, a masterful guitarist, comfortable in any genre, from playing a sweet ballad to soloing in free and chaotic sections, and able to play passionately while instantly technically navigating the simple and the complex.
+The band began to take shape as Willie and Melody were joined by other fantastic musicians.
+Tenor sax player Luke Soasey is a passionate and virtuosic musician, well-versed in jazz and more.
+An outstanding improviser, Luke studied with many teachers, including Bob Mover and Stefon Harris, among others.
+Aaron Summerfield is a masterful guitarist, comfortable in any genre, from playing a sweet ballad to soloing in free and chaotic sections, and able to play passionately while instantly technically navigating the simple and the complex.
 Aaron earned his Masters of Music degree at the University of Denver where he was the jazz department’s “Outstanding Graduate Student.”
 Aaron is a full-time active performer, composer, and college music educator in Denver, Colorado.
-Finally, Jo Asker joined the group on bass.
-Jo earned his Master of Music in double bass performance from Colorado State University and performs widely in the classical and jazz worlds with such groups as the Erik Bowen Trio, the Twirling Zucchini Trio, the Mood Elevators, the Modern Art Duo, the Palouse Choral Society Festival Orchestra, the Idaho Bach Festival Orchestra, the Mood Elevators, the Twirling Zucchini Trio, Mark Sloniker, and many more.
-Jo is also a music educator, teaching double bass at two different colleges.
+An accomplished bass player, Jo Asker, earned his Master of Music in double bass performance from Colorado State University and performs widely in the classical, rock, and jazz worlds.

 “Serious talent in an eclectic and unique package.”